Back to Blog

 What Is Psychological Safety?

 Psychological safety is the belief that you won't be punished or humiliated for speaking up with ideas, questions, concerns, or mistakes.
+It's the foundation that enables everything else — innovation, learning, and honest collaboration.

 In psychologically safe teams: